gekitsu/bobat-discord-wisdom/README.md

 ## Contributions

 If you have an account on here, feel free to pull request.
-Otherwise, hit me up on the Discord.
+Otherwise, hit me up on the Discord with message links to exchanges or wisdom nuggets you want added.

+As a style guideline, let’s use second-level headings for larger subdivisions, a third-level heading per added entry, and entries themselves in fenced code blocks, 79 characters line length, and subsequent lines indented with 4 spaces.

 ## License